moby/moby/docs/sources/articles/runmetrics.md

 previous section, you should also move the process to the appropriate network namespace.)

-When the container exits, `lxc-start`{.docutils .literal} will try to delete the control groups.
+When the container exits, `lxc-start` will try to delete the control groups.
 It will fail, since the control group is still in use; but that’s fine.
 You process should now detect that it is the only one remaining in the group.
 Now is the right time to collect